6/1/17Being a ‘Business Hippie’ and My Noteworthy Journey

 As an accompaniment to my Noteworthy Journey, I’ve made the commitment to do a watercolor a day for 21 days- a creative exercise and some me-time before taking on the tasks of the day.
 I’m hoping that these quick watercolors will serve as a connection between my business self and my hippie self — a meditation on greater goals and aims for connection with myself, my family, my work, and my community.
 These watercolors don’t need to be ‘good,’ nor do they need to be for anything at all.
 It’s simply the act of creating as a mindful mediation — it’s about ‘taking note’ of my feelings and what I need or want for my own health and wellness.

 Are there exercises in creativity or self-care that speak to you?
 Maybe you’ll discover something new on your Noteworthy Journey.
 To join us on this journey of wellness and connection, sign up here.
-Follow along with my journey on my IG stories and here on the blog.
+Follow along with my journey here and here, and on my IG stories.